 Question 4: $40 million in Warwick school improvement bonds: Voters are asked to approve or reject an act of the Rhode Island General Assembly that allows the city to borrow $40 million in new bonds to finance improvements at local schools.

 Question 4 also notes that at least 35 percent of the money will be reimbursed by the state.

 DISTRICT 20: DAVID A BENNETT (DEMOCRAT), DANIEL ELLIOTT (INDEPENDENT).
 This race notably inspired Councilman Jeremy Rix to publicly clarify his political support for Bennett when Elliott posted a doctored photo of Rix to his Facebook page, making it appear as if he had held a political sign for Elliott.

-Following the posting of Rix’s letter, Rix: Honesty and Respect Matter in Elections, Elliot responded with his own letter to Warwick Post.
-Despite Elliot’s introduction saying the letter was in response to Rix’s message, Ellitott’s letter did not address the councilman’s complaint, or acknowledge it, and the letter was rejected.
+Following the posting of Rix’s letter, Rix: Honesty and Respect Matter in Elections, Elliott responded with his own letter to Warwick Post.
+Despite Elliott’s introduction saying the letter was in response to Rix’s message, Elliott’s letter did not address the councilman’s complaint, or acknowledge it, and the letter was rejected.